syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 # Getting Started

 This section explains how to create a simple Excel document using XlsIO.
-The following assemblies must be referred in your application to create and manipulate Excel document.
+The following assemblies must be referred in your application to create and manipulate the Excel document.

 <table>
 <thead>